AlifioDitya/Phase-Detection-with-EQTransformer/README.md

 The **EQTransformer** python 3 package includes modules for downloading continuous seismic data, preprocessing, performing earthquake signal detection, and phase (P & S) picking using pre-trained models, building and testing new models, and performing a simple phase association.

-Developer: S. Mostafa Mousavi (smousavi05@gmail.com)
+Developer: S. Mostafa Mousavi (smousavi05@gmail.com) Modified by: E. Alifio Ditya (alifioditya@gmail.com)

+> This library is modified to conform to newer changes in dependencies

 * [Links](#Links)
 * [Installation](#Installation)